 challenges they face and strengths they bring to the job;

 innovative strategies or solutions they have implemented in their work; and

 For more information about this Community of Practice, please contact Katie Allen at email@example.com from the JD-VRTAC.

 Turning Labor Market Facts into Labor Market Information: JDVRTAC/ WINTAC Community of Practice

-In March 2018, the Job-Driven Vocational Rehabilitation Technical Assistance Center (JD-VRTAC), VR Research and Training Center on Demand-Side Strategies (Demand-Side RRTC), and the Workforce Innovation Technical Assistance Center (WINTAC) will begin the next phase of our Labor Market Information (LMI) Community of Practice, Turning Labor Market Facts into Labor Market Information.
-This CoP will focus on counselor use of LMI to strengthen client outcomes.
-During our first meeting, we will discuss different types of real life, unidentified client cases where counselors have or could introduce LMI to clients.
-For each subsequent meeting, participants can share further LMI related client case scenarios with the group.
+In March 2018, the Job-Driven Vocational Rehabilitation Technical Assistance Center (JD-VRTAC), VR Research and Training Center on Demand-Side Strategies (Demand-Side RRTC), and the Workforce Innovation Technical Assistance Center (WINTAC) began the third phase of our Labor Market Information (LMI) Community of Practice, Turning Labor Market Facts into Labor Market Information.
+This CoP focuses on counselor use of LMI to strengthen client outcomes.
+In our first meeting, we discussed different types of real life, unidentified client cases where counselors have or could introduce LMI to clients.
+For each subsequent meeting, participants share further LMI related client case scenarios with the group.

 Read the ReviewVR brief that highlights common LMI practices from state VR agencies that participated in phases 1 and 2 of this Community of Practice.